heathhenley/heathhenley.github.io/content/posts/yolo-all-the-traffic-cams.md

       CacheControl='max-age=300')
 ```

 The `ContentType` attribute lets the browser know it's an image - otherwise it will try to download the file.
 The `CacheControl` attribute tells the browser to cache the image for 5 minutes.
 I chose five minutes because I'm only running the worker through the cams every 5 minutes, so I don't want to be making a bunch of requests to S3 for the same image.
-Because the images for each cam are stored with the same name and overwritten each time, if you don't set the `CacheControl` header, the browser will not know to update the image and even though the image has changed, it will still show the old, cached version of the image on the front end.
+The images for each cam are stored with the same name and overwritten each time, so if you don't set the `CacheControl` header, the browser will not know to update the image and even though the image has changed, it will still show the old, cached version of the image on the front end.

 ## Worker Service on Railway

+### Run Pytorch on Railway (via Ultalytics/YOLOv8)
 Railway set up is pretty easy for simple projects.
 If what you're running is simple enough, their Nixbuild system will build your project into a docker image and deploy it to their servers with basically no configuration (except maybe the start command).
 This set up was trivial with the API Server, but took quite a while to get right with the Worker service due to the dependencies of the YOLOv8 module.

 In the end - by running Nixbuild and playing around in the docker image it made locally, I figured out that in order to run [YOLOv8 by ultalytics](https://github.com/ultralytics/ultralytics) I needed to install a libGL library and modify the default library path.
 Simple to type out now, but it took a while to figure out (please don't look at the commit history 😅).